Calls

 Key Roles/Positions to Identify on Your Account Map

 Who should you include on your account map?
-While the specifics will vary depending on the industry and company size, here are some key players you won’t want to miss:
+While the specifics will vary depending on the industry and company size, here are the key players you won't want to miss:

 • Decision-Makers: These are the individuals with final approval authority on purchases.
 In a tech startup, this might be the CEO, while in a larger enterprise, it could be a board member or a committee.